-As part of this project, Euclid Chemical supplied $3.4 million of concrete admixtures and grouts, including the use of its Eucon AWA, Eucon 1037, Eucon MR, Eucon WR, Air Mix 200, Eucon MSA and Euco NS Grout products.
-A large portion of this specialty concrete mix was placed underwater, and was required to maintain flowability for up to six hours and not exceed 5% washout during placement.
+As part of this Olmsted Locks and Dam project, Euclid Chemical supplied $3.4 million of concrete admixtures and grouts.
+These items included the use of its Eucon AWA, Eucon 1037, Eucon MR, Eucon WR, Air Mix 200, Eucon MSA and Euco NS Grout products.
+A large portion of this specialty concrete mix was placed underwater.
+There was a requirement that it must maintain flowability for up to six hours.
+Additionally, it must not exceed 5% washout during placement.

 About Euclid Chemical